Addin Fonua-Blake: 2024

 After the New Zealand Warriors Magic round win over the Penrith Panthers, Fonua-Blake skipped the teams post game de-brief and missed the team song.
 He was stood down from round 12 by coach Andrew Webster.
 He played 23 games for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.
 Fonua-Blake would play for Tonga in the Pacific Championships.

 2025

 Fonua-Blake made his club debut for Cronulla in round 1 of the 2025 NRL season against Penrith scoring a try during the clubs 28-22 loss.

 He played 27 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+He made his New South Wales debut in Game 1 of the 2026 State of Origin on 27 May 2026 in the 22-20 win.